lilykarg/biosquad/README.md

 data is stored in the 'data' folder: biosquad/tree/main/data.

-the subfolders 'gpp' and 'lcc' contain the data acquired from the NOAA and MRLC, respectively.
+the subfolders 'gpp' and 'lccluc' contain the data acquired from the NOAA and MRLC, respectively.

 some figures are stored in the 'figures' folder: biosquad/tree/main/figures